D50000/CSS-advance/README.md

 # CSS Advance

-Here will note the important concept and advance skill.
+Here will note the important concept and advance skill of css.

 ## CSS Specificity